CatarinaK1/Tweepy_BussinessAnalytics/README.md

 # Tweepy_BussinessAnalytics

 This is my assignment for the Digital and Social Media Analytics (5 credits) course.
 Here we utilize Tweepy to work with the Twitter API and manage our tweets.
+I will add the extra files done for this exercise after the deadline has passed

 ## Requirements